 And they did all that despite missing Caelan Tiongson (illness) and Luis Villegas, who’s reportedly out for the series due to a hamstring injury.

-That’s surely a tough blow for this Rain or Shine squad that’s been meaning to get over the hump, and the Kings are definitely hoping to take advantage of whatever opening it could offer in an aim to tie things up.
+Having the two out is a tough blow for a Rain or Shine squad trying to get over the hump.
+And the Kings will hope to take advantage of any opening to try to tie things up.

-And even though they lost the last time out, the crowd darlings showed in that same game their signature NSD spirit, as they bucked a tepid start with a strong second-quarter showing that set up a tight affair all the way to the very end.
+Even though they lost the last time out, the crowd darlings showed their signature NSD spirit, as they bucked a tepid start with a strong second-quarter showing that set up a tight affair all the way to the very end.

 Also favored in the other semis bracket are the Tropang 5G, with the defending champions expected to come out triumphant by -2.5 points.